• Skip to primary navigation

 Instructions

 • Combine the frozen strawberries, frozen banana slices, yogurt, and milk in a blender.
-Turn on and blend until well combined, about 30 seconds.
+Turn on and blend until well combined, scraping down the sides as needed.
+It should take about 30-90 seconds, depending on your blender

 • Pour into a bowl and top with coconut, chia seeds, coconut, sliced strawberries.
 Enjoy!